advanced-rest-client/anypoint-api-console/README.md

 ## Versioning

 You may notice that there's no fixed versioning of the console.
-It means that each time this script is run it updated the components to newest version without possibility to fix at some version of the console.
+It means that each time this script runs it updates the components to newest version without possibility to fix at any specific version of them.
+Well, this is exactly how released API console behave for the last year.

 Generally that is the point of this repository.
-It should ensure similar experience of the console across all Anypoint applications.
+It should ensure the same experience of the console across all Anypoint applications.
+To do this there must be no specific version fixing.
+Since application hosting the console does not rely of specific internal API of the Console there's no reason for that.

 API console components are fixed on minor version so it's safe to update the Console whenever it's possible.
-You can be sure that the API is the same.
-As long as you are not using custom styling of the console (and you shouldn't) then you are always safe to upgrade the comnponents.
+You can be sure that components public API is the same.
+As long as you are not using custom styling of the console (and you shouldn't!) then you are always safe to upgrade the components.